rosaj/jdadfapi/README.md

  //or connect it to a default activity using task flow action Page somePage = ...;
  for (TaskFlow taskFlow : viewController.getTaskFlows()) {
+     //add page to task flow to create new View
      View view = taskFlow.addView(somePage);
      //if taskflow doesn't have default view set this as default if(!taskFlow.hasDefaultActivity()) taskFlow.setDefaultActivity(view);